 Jeff is the founding member of the band, which takes its name from Jeff's experience as a volunteer firefighter, Emergency Medical Technician, and Assistant Chief with Company 14 (Burke) of the Fairfax County, Virginia, Fire and Rescue Department.
 He joined the Department at the age of 16, and remained an active member until a job transfer in 1999 took him to Milwaukee, Wisconsin.
 Jeff remains a Life Member of the Department, and returned to NoVa in 2001.

-Rob keeps us on beat with his Slingerland acoustic and Yamaha electronic drums.
+Rob keeps us on beat with his Slingerland acoustic and Yamaha electronic drums, and sings some of our songs.
 Rob has thoroughly enjoyed music as an outlet, and particularly the friendships he's developed with musicians over the years.
 During college days at Millersville University (MU), Rob played in the Jazz band.
 He had some great drumming teachers, including time spent with Tony DeNicola, former drummer for legendary big band leader Harry James.
 In addition to DeNicola, Rob's list of favorite drummers include Buddy Rich, Gene Krupa, Peter Erskine (former drummer for Maynard Ferguson), Jim Chapin (author of the book Advanced Techniques for the Modern Drummer), and former Chicago drummer Danny Seraphine.
-Somewhat unusually for a drummer, Rob actually sings a lot of Engine14's songs.

 Dawn has been singing pretty much since she’s been talking.
 She has performed in a variety of groups and styles, including: musicals, operas, school choirs, church choirs, madrigal choirs, acapella choirs, rock bands, jazz bands, and a praise band.
 She has directed adult choirs, children’s choirs, and a handbell choir.
 She loves to sing and share the joy of music with others.